 In our last rediscover article we looked briefly on the Rosalie Bay Resort Wind Turbine in Dominica.
-In this article in the series I will look at the Munro College Wind Turbine in Jamaica.
+In this article in the article I will look at the Munro College Wind Turbine in Jamaica.

 Munro College is an all boys secondary school located in the parish of St. Elizabeth on one of the peaks of the Santa Cruz Mountain at an altitude of 2,500 ft.
 This site is favourable for wind energy harvesting due to its altitude and relatively flat, but actually undulating terrain.